Thomas Habington: Works

-The only work published in his lifetime was the first English translation of Gildas's De Excidio et Conquestu Britanniae, which he completed during his imprisonment in the Tower.
+The only work published by Habington in his lifetime was the first English translation of Gildas's De Excidio et Conquestu Britanniae, which he completed during his imprisonment in the Tower.

 He was reputed to have also begun a history of Edward IV during his imprisonment, which was completed and published in 1640 by his son William Habington.

 In the 1630s Habington began to correspond with the Warwickshire antiquary Sir Simon Archer and it was anticipated that he would produce a history of Worcestershire.
 His treatise The Antiquities of the Cathedral Church of Worcester was published in 1717.
-His parish accounts were utilized by Treadway Russell Nash for his Collections for the History of Worcestershire (1781–82).
+His parish accounts were utilised by Treadway Russell Nash for his Collections for the History of Worcestershire (1781–82).
 In the nineteenth century his selections from his manuscripts were edited as A Survey of Worcestershire (2 volumes, 1895–99).
 His manuscripts are preserved in the library of the Society of Antiquaries of London.